arelangi/adityarelangi.com/talks/2017/may/index.md

 ???
 ## In this talk I'm going to cover three topics
 1. What is Serverless, how did we end up here?
-2. A high-level overview of what is needed to build a serverless systems
+2. A high-level overview of what is needed to build a serverless Platforms
 3. An in-depth look at an implementation along with some demos in between

 Let's get started